WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

-# Bulk Memory Operations
+# Bulk Memory Operations and Conditional Segment Initialization

-## Motivation
+## Motivation for Bulk Memory Operations

 Some people have mentioned that `memcpy` and `memmove` functions are hot when profiling some WebAssembly benchmarks.
 Some examples:

 - https://github.com/WebAssembly/design/issues/236#issuecomment-283279499

 > I've been looking at perf profiles for wasm unity benchmark a bit recently and see that some of the hottest functions are doing memcpy or memset like things.
 If this is any indication of normal wasm code patterns, I think we could see significant improvement with an intrinsic so it may be worth prioritizing.